 But first there is Christmas.
-The peak of the Christmas trading period will soon be upon community pharmacies, with resources, staff and patience often stretched to the limit.
+The peak of the Christmas trading period is upon community pharmacies, with resources, staff and patience often stretched to the limit.
 And it’s fair enough that as the business owner, you want and need to make this period work for you and your bottom line.

 Super Easy Sales Tips